codediodeio/stripe-firebase-master-course/README.md

+# 6. Charges

+The hard part is over and we're ready to get paid!
+In this section, we will charge a customer's credit card for a fixed amount and retrieve their charge history.

+- Create Charges
+- Idempotency
+- Retrieve a List of Charges
+- Unit Tests

 # 5. Payment Sources

 Now that we are able to create Stripe customers, we need to collect [payment sources](https://stripe.com/docs/api/sources) (ie Credit/Debit Cards or Bank Accounts) then attach them to the customer.
 A source has the flexibility to be charged multiple times and managed by the user.